-Paramhansa Yogananda offered people of faith powerful weapons to answer the twin challenges of so-called “scientific” atheism and the widespread, and growing sense of meaninglessness in this age.
-He taught that religion in the dawning era of energy-awareness must become more scientific, based no longer on blind belief but on actual personal experience.
+Paramhansa Yogananda offered the world powerful weapons to answer the twin challenges of atheism and the growing sense of meaninglessness in this age.
+He taught that religion in the dawning era of energy-awareness will become more scientific, based no longer on blind belief but on personal experience.

-“At the inner end of the human nervous system,” the master said, “the mind, interiorized, communes with God.”
-The meditation techniques of Kriya Yoga that he taught will help seekers of all paths have that divine experience for themselves.
+“At the inner end of the human nervous system,” he said, “the mind, interiorized, communes with God.”
+The techniques of Kriya Yoga that he taught enable seekers of all paths have that divine experience for themselves.

-To help him complete his mission, Yogananda brought an advanced disciple who had similarly aided him in other lives.
-Naturally, Yogananda himself, and Kriyananda after him, were not without their detractors.
-Where the light is, darkness will try to extinguish it.
+To help him complete his mission, Yogananda brought with him Swami Kriyananda, a highly advanced disciple who had aided him in many other lives.

-The following books will help you in your efforts to discover the truth about these two great world teachers.
+The following books will help readers discover the truth about these two great world teachers.

 The New Path: My Life with Paramhansa Yogananda, by Swami Kriyananda

-Tells more than 400 stories of the master, most of which appeared for the first time in this book.
+Includes more than 400 stories of the Master, most of which appear for the first time in this book.

 Swami Kriyananda: As We Have Known Him, compiled by Asha Nayaswami

-Friends and fellow disciples share more than 200 stories of a modern American saint.
+Friends and fellow disciples share more than 200 stories of a modern American jivan mukta.

 Swami Kriyananda: Lightbearer, by Asha Nayaswami

-Filled with light for spiritual living in the modern world, this 600-page biography offers a priceless treasury of wisdom, humor, and high inspiration.
+This 600-page biography offers a priceless treasury of wisdom, humor, and inspiration, including a detailed insider’s account of SRF’s lawsuit against Ananda.
 Asha spent 39 years working closely with Swami Kriyananda.
-This book reveals the true Kriyananda, as distinct from SRF’s fictionalized images of him.
+Her book reveals the greatness of the true Kriyananda, as distinct from SRF’s fictional version.